abarthell/Milwaukee-Crime-Vis/README.md

 By: Anthony Barthell

 ## Motivation
-Milwaukee, WI has been consistently ranked [one of the most dangerous cities in America](https://www.cbsnews.com/pictures/the-most-dangerous-cities-in-america/40/).
+ Boasting a population of [nearly 600,000 residents](http://www.city-data.com/city/Milwaukee-Wisconsin.html), Milwaukee is the largest city in Wisconsin.
+Unfortunately, Milwaukee has been consistently ranked as [one of the most dangerous cities in America](https://www.cbsnews.com/pictures/the-most-dangerous-cities-in-america/40/).
+As a student at the University of Wisconsin-Madison, I took the initiative to analyze [Milwaukee's criminal data](https://data.milwaukee.gov/dataset/wibr/resource/87843297-a6fa-46d4-ba5d-cb342fb2d3bb) to extract insight in the hope to find remedies.

 ## Approaches